The Project

 Who runs it?

-Western Wisconsin Soccer Association — a 501(c)(3) that has served the region since 1987, manages a $1M+ annual budget, and runs the 43-acre Field of Dreams complex.
+Western Wisconsin Soccer — a 501(c)(3) that has served the region since 1987, manages a $1M+ annual budget, and runs the 43-acre Field of Dreams complex.

 Meet the team →